Underneath Your Clothes: Live performances

 To promote the single, Shakira performed the song at various programs and events.
 She performed the track on the television programs CD:UK, Domingo Legal, Late Show with David Letterman, Total Request Live and the 2002 Party in the Park event at Hyde Park among others.
 The limited edition of the album, entitled Laundry Service: Washed & Dried (2002) presented an acoustic version of the song as a bonus track.
 She performed an acoustic version of the song on VH1 Divas Live in Las Vegas (2002).
 The singer's second live album, Live & off the Record (2004), presented a live version of the song performed during an April 2003 concert in Rotterdam, Netherlands, which was part of the singer's Tour of the Mongoose (2002–2003).
-Shakira performed the song live at the concerts for her Oral Fixation Tour (2006–2007) and The Sun Comes Out World Tour (2010-2011), however the song was not in the set-list of the Spanish and Latin American concerts.
+Shakira performed the song live at the concerts for her Oral Fixation Tour (2006–2007) and The Sun Comes Out World Tour (2010–2011), however the song was not in the set-list of the Spanish and Latin American concerts.
 The performances were included on the Oral Fixation Tour and the Live from Paris CD/DVD, respectively.
 Shakira presented a piano mix of the song at the Ein Herz für Kinder and Clinton Global Initiative events, with only vocals and piano, and excluded the complete second half of the song.
+The song was also included in the 2025–2026 Las Mujeres Ya No Lloran World Tour.
+On July 20, 2026, Shakira performed a duet of the song with Ed Sheeran during her New York City concert at Barclays Center.